Abdominal Wall Hernias

 Hernia Treatment

-- has a risk of leading to intestinal obstruction if the intestine is caught in the hernia and becomes narrowed
+• Risk of leading to intestinal obstruction if the intestine is caught in the hernia and becomes narrowed

-- has a risk of becoming strangulated where the blood supply to the intestine is compromised.
+• Risk of becoming strangulated where the blood supply to the intestine is compromised.

-The operation may be performed as an
+Hernia Surgery may be performed as an:

 Open Hernia Surgery